Shade sunscreen logo

 As a 'pragmatic vegan,' I approach this dilemma with objectivity and research.
 To gain insight into the ethics of beekeeping and beeswax harvesting, I interviewed Julie Macken, founder of a beeswax-based cosmetics company and avid beekeeper.
 According to Julie, beekeeping has ancient roots, dating back thousands of years, and plays a crucial role in safeguarding bee populations, especially in the face of modern challenges like habitat loss and disease.

 Contrary to common misconceptions, responsible beekeeping practices prioritise the well-being of bees and contribute to their sustainability.
 Small-scale beekeepers, like Julie, are deeply invested in maintaining healthy colonies and ensuring bees have ample food reserves.
-While industrial-scale beekeeping operations may raise valid concerns about exploitation and mass production, demonizing all beekeeping as 'cruel' overlooks the nuanced realities of the practice.
+While industrial-scale beekeeping operations may raise valid concerns about exploitation and mass production, demonising all beekeeping as 'cruel' overlooks the nuanced realities of the practice.

-Moving beyond the beeswax debate, we must also scrutinize the ethics of vegan alternatives.
+Moving beyond the beeswax debate, we must also scrutinise the ethics of vegan alternatives.
 Palm wax, soy wax, rice bran wax, olive wax, and coconut wax are commonly used substitutes, each with its own set of environmental and social challenges.
 Palm wax, for instance, is associated with deforestation and labour abuses, while soybean cultivation contributes to habitat destruction and pesticide pollution.
 Similarly, rice bran and olive wax production raise concerns about chemical processing and environmental degradation.

 A Pragmatic Approach